ChrisHAdams/application-healthcheck/README.md

 I built this app to help monitor a system that comprises of several APIs, databases, web applications etc. to provide instant feedback when one or more components go down or are performing below expectations.

+I know it's not a novel idea, but lots of commercial solutions can be exepensive, too sophisticated and instrusive.
+This is a deliberately lightweight solution that doesn't require any user agents to be installed.

+An example of this can be found at [Heroku](https://application-healthcheck.herokuapp.com/#/).

 This application supports checking the following assets:-
 1. Webpages/websites
 2. Web Services